xzheng-ac/scPADGRN/README.md

 1. download files by clone or download from current github page to local directory;
 2. Open scRPADGRN.Rproj by Rstudio, press command+shift+B to build the package;
 3. To reconstruct DGRNs of real data application, enter directory scPADGRN/data/dataset1.
 In 'File' panes, click 'more' bottom and click 'Set As Working Directory'.
 Then run 'script_dataset1.R' file, and we will have DGRN of Dataset 1.
 DGRNs of Dataset 2 and 3 can also obtained in this way;
-4. A example of simulation is in \scPADGRN\data\example.
-Run 'example_script.R', we can have simulated data and DGRNs by scPADGRN.

 ## For other datasets